395t/review-assignments/_summaries/lang2018pointpillars_1.md

 - point cloud input is x,y,z,r where r is reflectance
 - point cloud is turned into a grid
 - The points within each pillar are then additionally described by their distance to the pillar arithmetic mean and offset to the x,y center
-- Sparse nature of pillar taken advantage of to create dense tensor representation
+- Sparse nature of pillar used to create dense tensor representation
     - Random sampling if too many points
     - Zero padding if not enough
 - Apply simple version of PointNet